Kevin De Bruyne: 2020–21 season

 On 21 September 2020, De Bruyne scored and assisted in a 3–1 away win over Wolverhampton Wanderers in City's first game of the season.
 With the crucial visit of the Premier League champions, Liverpool, De Bruyne assisted Gabriel Jesus' equaliser before winning a penalty, which he subsequently fired wide.
 The game ended in a 1–1 draw.
 On 7 April, De Bruyne signed a four-year contract, after negotiating it with help of statistical data to make case for a 30% pay increase.

 On 25 April 2021, De Bruyne's free-kick was headed into the goal by Aymeric Laporte, allowing City to win 1–0 against Tottenham Hotspur in the EFL Cup Final at Wembley Stadium.
 On 28 April, he scored a goal in a 2–1 away win over Paris Saint-Germain in the Champions League semi-finals.
 On 29 May, De Bruyne had a head injury after colliding with Antonio Rüdiger in the second half of the Champions League Final, to be substituted by Gabriel Jesus; however, his team lost 1–0 against his former club Chelsea.
 Medical scans after the game revealed De Bruyne to have suffered acute nose bone and left orbital fractures, placing doubt on his participation in the rescheduled UEFA Euro 2020 tournament.

-At the end of the season, Kevin was awarded with the PFA Player's Player of the Year award.
+At the end of the season, De Bruyne was awarded with the PFA Player's Player of the Year award.